numpy/numpy/doc/source/reference/global_state.rst

 ``NUMPY_WARN_IF_NO_MEM_POLICY`` is set to ``"1"``, a ``RuntimeWarning`` will be emitted.
 A better alternative is to use a ``PyCapsule`` with a deallocator and set the ``ndarray.base``.

+.. versionchanged:: 1.25.2
+    This variable is only checked on the first import.